-City of Oceanside Community Development Comm is a Public Housing Agency in Oceanside, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+City of Oceanside Community Development Comm is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 City of Oceanside Community Development Comm serves Oceanside.